seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 How do you, sir?

 **CAPHIS**
-Gramercies, good fool: How does your mistress? /
+Gramercies, good fool: how does your mistress?

 **Fool**
 She's e'en setting on water to scald such chickens